Size Matters: How to Choose the Right Size Scooter

 Ultimately, it comes down to your comfort – how does the scooter feel when you take it for a test ride?
 Is it comfortable?
 Easy to control?
 If so, then you’ve probably got the right fit.

-How Do You Know What Scooter To Buy
+How Do You Know What Complete Scooter To Buy?

 There are many different elements to consider when choosing the Scooter that is right for you, the main reasons for this being the wide range and diversity of features available to choose from.

-Price – Of course you don’t want to spend more money than is necessary, however the quality of many Scooters can be discerned by the cost.
-The higher the cost, the better quality Scooter you are likely to get, and the lower the cost the lower the quality of the Scooter.
-As the sport becomes more popular I see many parents buying cheaper scooters, the child then uses this in skate parks and guess what?
-It breaks!
+Price: Of course you don’t want to spend more money than is necessary, however the quality of many Scooters can be discerned by the cost.
+The higher the cost, the better quality Scooter you are likely to get.
+The lower the cost the lower the quality of the Scooter.
+As the sport becomes more popular we see many parents buying cheaper scooters to start with.
+These are great options to start but usually require upgrades sooner.
 Please be aware there are lots of scooters out there designed for basic use only.